Woodford Patient Capital Trust : British money manager Woodford's star wanes over locked fund gate | MarketScreener

 Since its launch, the Income Fund has returned 11% against a 34% return for the FTSE All Share index.
 Over the last year it is down 8.3% against a gain of 2.6% for the index, data on the company's website showed.

-Despite this performance, Emma Wall, Head of Investment Analysis at fund supermarket Hargreaves Lansdown, said it would be unlikely to signal the end for Woodford.
+Despite this performance, Emma Wall, head of investment analysis at fund supermarket Hargreaves Lansdown, said it would be unlikely to signal the end for Woodford.

-"The last couple of years have been difficult... but his longer-term performance does remain compelling; he's up 121% over 10 years," said Wall at Hargreaves Lansdown which has long been a major backer of Woodford's funds.
+"The last couple of years have been difficult... but his longer-term performance does remain compelling; he's up 121% over 10 years," said Wall at Hargreaves Lansdown, which has long been a major backer of Woodford's funds.

-(Reporting by Simon Jessop and Carolyn Cohn; Editing by Alexander Smith)
+(Reporting by Simon Jessop and Carolyn Cohn; additional reporting by Rama Venkat in Bengaluru; Editing by Alexander Smith Editing by Leslie Adler)

 By Simon Jessop and Carolyn Cohn